syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Asp.md

 {% endhighlight %}

-{% highlight vb.net %}

-'Create a new PDF document.
-Dim doc As New PdfDocument()
-'Add a page to the document.
-Dim page As PdfPage = doc.Pages.Add()
-'Create PDF graphics for the page
-Dim graphics As PdfGraphics = page.Graphics
-'Load the image from the disk.
-Dim image As New PdfBitmap(Server.MapPath("~/Autumn Leaves.jpg"))
-'Draw the image
-graphics.DrawImage(image, 0, 0)
- 'Save the document.
-doc.Save("Output.pdf", HttpContext.Current.Response, HttpReadType.Save)
-'Close the document.
-doc.Close(True)

-{% endhighlight %}

-{% endtabs %}

 ## Creating a PDF document with table

 The following code example shows how to create a PDF document with a simple table.

-{% tabs %}
 {% highlight c# %}

 //Create a new PDF document.